 Before discussing the different ways one can contribute into their RRSP let’s talk about how much you can contribute each year to your own RRSP.
-Your contribution room for the year is 18% of your earned income for the previous year to a maximum contribution amount of $27,830 for the 2021 tax year.
+Your contribution room for the year is 18% of your earned income for the previous year to a maximum contribution amount that can be determined visiting the Canadian Revenue Agency website (external link).

 - If you don’t use all your contribution room in a given year, it continues to add up and you can use it some other year.